ArijusK/jamCreator/README.md

   ## Alpha version goals:

-  * Capabiity for multiple members to connect ot the same live room.
+  * Capability for multiple members to connect to the same live room.
   * Begginings of the UI.

+  ***

+  ## Beta version goals:

  * Capability to play music together at the same time.

   ***